knurl/bigbang/README.md

 Then once you've got that installed, you should install the required python libraries using python itself, like this:

-`python -m pip install jinja2 pyyaml psutil requests`
+`python -m pip install jinja2 pyyaml psutil requests google-cloud-bigquery google-cloud-storage termcolor`

 ## Other